V-Varga/TrichoCompare/README.md

 Data for this project obtained from the NCBI database, GiardiaDB, EukProt and in-house sources.

 Protein datasets were downloaded from the NCBI as follows:
-  - Accessed BioProject page for organismal genome
+  - Accessed BioProject page for organismal proteome
   - Accessed protein list
   - Downloaded proteins using "Send to:" option at top of page
     - Choose Destination: File